-Robert B. Litterman, PhD, was elected to the Robert Wood Johnson Foundation Board of Trustees in July 2013; prior to that he served as adviser to the Investment Committee of the Foundation’s Board since October 2009.
+Robert B. Litterman, PhD, was elected to the Robert Wood Johnson Foundation Board of Trustees in July 2013; prior to that he served as advisor to the Investment Committee of the Foundation’s Board since October 2009.

-Litterman, known as a groundbreaking figure in the field of risk management, serves as chairman of the risk committee of Kepos Capital, a globally focused asset management firm.
+Litterman, known as a groundbreaking figure in the field of risk management, serves as chairman of the Risk Committee of Kepos Capital, a globally focused asset management firm.
 He joined Kepos Capital in 2010.

 Litterman is credited with envisioning and leading the creation of Goldman’s first enterprise-wide, integrated risk management function and, during his tenure there, he researched and published a number of groundbreaking papers in asset allocation and risk management.
 He is the co-developer, along with the late Fischer Black, of the Black-Litterman Global Asset Allocation Model, a tool widely used in the investment management industry.
 He also has co-authored books including The Practice of Risk Management and Modern Investment Management: An Equilibrium Approach.

-Prior to joining Goldman Sachs, Litterman was an assistant vice president in the research department of the Federal Reserve Bank of Minneapolis, as well as an assistant professor in the economics department at the Massachusetts Institute of Technology.
+Prior to joining Goldman Sachs, Litterman was an assistant vice president in the Research Department of the Federal Reserve Bank of Minneapolis, as well as an assistant professor in the Economics Department at the Massachusetts Institute of Technology.